 By Shayal Devi in Suva

-Shayal Devi is a Fiji Times journalist.
+Shayal Devi is a Fiji Times reporter.
 Republished with permission.